 We're all familiar with the list of school supplies our children receive every year.
 But you may not know that this list can simply be a starting point to creating a well-stocked classroom.
 If your budget can afford it, consider buying double or triple the amount of supplies on your child’s list.
 A pro-tip: skip the individually packaged items and check the internet for bulk size supplies intended for offices.
 It's a fact that many of your child's classmates may have a hard time purchasing supplies, and most teachers use their own funds to make sure their classrooms are adequately supplied and no one is left out.
 Anything you can do to help will be appreciated by everyone.

 Another tip: don't wait until BTS time to get supplies.
 Keep an eye out for sales and specials throughout the year and make purchases when it's advantageous.
-You don't have to even store the supplies in your house; your child's teacher will be more than happy to keep them in the classroom or at home and use them as needed.
+You don't even have to store the supplies in your house; your child's teacher will be more than happy to keep them in the classroom or at home and use them as needed.

 Want to go above and beyond?
-Teachers have to not only provide supplies, but often decorate and organize classrooms out of their own pockets as well.
+Teachers have to not only provide supplies but often decorate and organize classrooms out of their own pockets as well.
 You can offer buckets, baskets, toy organizers, shelving, shoe racks, old books, blocks, and crafting supplies.
 All are welcome!
 Don't forget the tissues, hand sanitizer, garbage bags, paper towels, and cleaning solutions.
 It can get messy in the classroom!

 Prep your family calendar for the whole year.

 We've spoken before about the importance of a family calendar, and back-to-school time is the perfect reason to get yourself ready for the whole year.
 You'll usually be receiving a schedule of events around this time, and putting everything in your plans now saves remembering later.
 Also, doing this prep work will get your family ready for the coming seasons.
 Is there a party before winter break?
 What charity drives are going on in the spring?
-Are their late arrival/early dismissal dates in the future which may conflict with other commitments?
+Are there late arrival/early dismissal dates in the future which may conflict with other commitments?

 Planning ahead for future events will not only help you feel more in control, but it can help with your budgeting too.
 Is there a cupcake party in March and boxes of cake mix go on clearance in November?
 You'll know to stock up and hold onto those supplies until they're needed.
 Kids are going camping on the class trip in April?
-Start looking now for used supplies in good condition instead of buying all new at last minute.
+Start looking now for used supplies in good condition instead of buying all new at the last minute.
 With foresight and planning, you can avoid major headaches and expenses down the line!

 Create the perfect learning space.